PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 			- The rage consumed them, and forces them to plunge the artifact into their own chest, killing them, and allowing Vorak to resurrect through their body.

 	- Woe
-		- Was killed by Lick's father who was wearing a dragonshard fragment, during a battle in the Last War.
+		- Was originally a human soldier fighting in the Last war under his commanding officer, Forge.
+		- During a battle, he was locked into a duel with Lick's father, who wore a fragment of the FKD around his neck.
+		- During this duel, Forge sacrif
 		- He was revived by Mordakesh and the resources of the Lords of Dust.
 		- He accepted a deal from Mordakesh to undergo a profane ritual, implanting the main piece of the Fractured Khyber Dragonshard into his chest.
 		- This gave him dark powers, sourced from Rak Tulkesh's consciousness, which is trapped within.